-Not far from the Norwegian border you will find Åre municipality. Åre is known primarily for its world famous ski slopes where both national and international competitions are frequently held.
-But, it is also where Sweden’s biggest waterfall with a drop of 38 metres is located.
+Not far from the Norwegian border you will find Åre municipality. Åre is known primarily for its world-famous ski slopes where both national and international competitions are frequently held.
+But, it is also where Sweden’s biggest waterfall with a drop of 38 meters is located.
 The waterfall itself and the stunning surrounding nature makes this spot one of the most beautiful places in Sweden.
 If you want to fully experience the full power of Tännforsen, make sure to plan your visit for the last weekend of May.
-This is when the river is filled to the brim with ice cold water as a result of the approaching spring and melting snow.
+This is when the river is filled to the brim with ice-cold water as a result of the approaching spring and melting snow.
 While there, stop by the souvenir shop to pick up a couple of authentic, handcrafted Sámi items.
-It’s truly one of the most beautiful places in Sweden.
+It's truly one of the most beautiful places in Sweden.

 5. Jukkasjärvi Icehotel

 Head up north to the small town of Jukkasjärvi to stay a night at this cool hotel (pun intended).
 Each room is designed and sculpted according to its own unique theme by ice sculptors from all across the globe.
 No need to worry, if sleeping in a room made entirely of ice where the temperature is a nice and cool -8 degrees Celsius does not appeal to you, there are warm rooms available with guided tours of the Icehotel included in the price.
 During your visit, try your hand at ice sculpting or get your adrenaline pumping by going white water rafting on Torne river.
 Or, if you would like to make the trip even more memorable, make this beautiful hotel the site of your wedding!